Steve Wise, Executive Director

 Before taking the job at CNT, Steve lived in Oregon and served in several leadership roles at the Opal Creek Ancient Forest Center.
 In addition to working with a number of other river and conservation organizations, he also taught a grant writing class at Mount Hood Community College and a class on “salmonomics” for the University of Oregon’s Environmental Studies program.

-Bill Weiler, Restoration Project Coordinator
+Bill Weiler, Education Coordinator

 Bill is almost a “Sandy River Native” having lived in Sandy, Oregon and worked as the City of Sandy Parks and Recreation Director, Sandy Community School Director and Oxbow Park Supervisor.
 Bill’s background is as a fish and wildlife biologist and environmental educator.